cnpryer/cnpryer/README.md

 # Hi, I'm [Chris](https://cnpryer.com) 👋

 I enjoy contributing to projects I depend on, like [Ruff's Python formatter](https://astral.sh/blog/the-ruff-formatter).
 I build and share tools like [Huak](https://github.com/cnpryer/huak) -- an experiment with Python package management.
-I'm a Principal Software Engineer at [NFI](https://nfiindustries.com).
-You can read about some of my experience at NFI [here](https://cnpryer.github.io/building_a_digital_twin_for_a_logistics_firm/).
+I work for a logistics firm as a Principal Software Engineer.
+You can read about some of that experience [here](https://cnpryer.github.io/building_a_digital_twin_for_a_logistics_firm/).

 *Some notable highlights* of my public projects and open source contributions: